 - Talk to an attorney.
 If you’re involved in a car accident in Texas, talk to an attorney as soon as you can.
 An attorney can help explain your options and protect your legal rights.

 If you or a loved one are involved in an accident due to the negligence of another party, you should consider hiring a personal injury attorney.
-Contact one of our experienced injury attorneys at Thompson Law in Dallas at 214-444-4444, in Fort Worth at 817-444-4444, in North Dallas at 972-444-4444, and in the DFW Mid-Cities at 469-444-4444.
-Call the DFW Fours Lawyers!
-Call 4 and get the roar.
-We offer clients a free case evaluation and will help you get the proper medical treatment and compensation for your suffering.
-Call us 24/7 toll-free at 844-308-8180.
+Contact one of our experienced injury attorneys at Thompson Law anywhere in Texas at 1-800-LION-LAW.
+We offer clients a free case evaluation and will help you get the proper medical treatment and compensation for your suffering, whether you live in Dallas, El Paso, San Antonio, Corpus Christi, Fort Worth, or Lubbock.
+Call us 24/7 toll-free for a FREE CONSULT.